avigad/mathematics_in_lean_source/source/basic_skills.rst

     end
     -- END

 ..
-TODO: add reference to the later chapter
+TODO: add reference to the logic chapter

 We will say more about the universal quantifier in a later chapter,